dinhomathias/Amc/Inlinekeyboard-Example.md

 ```python
 def button(update, context):
 ```
-[Line 29](../blob/master/examples/inlinekeyboard.py#L29) we define a function called start.
+[Line 29](../blob/master/examples/inlinekeyboard.py#L29) we define a function called button.
 It takes the two arguments update and context.

 ```python
 query = update.callback_query

 query.edit_message_text(text="Selected option: {}".format(query.data))
 ```
 [Line 30 to 32](../blob/master/examples/inlinekeyboard.py#L30-L32) query is defined as a shortcut to access the provided callbackquery.
 Then we edit the message where to callbackquery originates from with the text where we tell the user which option we picked.
-We insert query.data into the string, which is the data we defined in the keyboard, so the number 1, 2 or 3.
+We insert `query.data` into the string, which is the data we defined in the keyboard, so the number 1, 2 or 3.
 Since we don't pass the inline keyboard along again, it will disappear.
 ## help

 ```python